by Dani and Brian Harrington, photos courtesy of Brian Harrington

 Fall Colors Sightseeing Tours around Laramie, Wyoming

 Fall in Laramie, Wyoming is a special time of year.
-Given its status as a university town, the pace and feel of the area changes during this season as much for the influx of students as for the onset of crisper temperatures and rustier pallets.
+Given its status as a university town, the pace and feel of the area change during this season as much for the influx of students as for the onset of crisper temperatures and rustier pallets.

 While autumn forces all cooler-climate dwellers to face the reality of impending winter, it could be said that in Laramie – a city that rises above 7,000 feet atop the windswept plains of Wyoming – the thought of winter looming around the corner inspires one all the more to get outside and soak up every last ounce of warmth.

 It’s a bit of a cliche to claim a love for fall colors.
 But love them I do, and so I shamelessly embrace a seasonal tradition of a weekend outing (or two) with the specific intent of visiting areas where I can most enjoy the changing hues.

 Luckily, my husband is a photographer, which means that over the years he has pinpointed some lovely locations for fall foliage sight-seeing tours.
 In this post we share some of our favorite places to bask in the glory of the harvest season.